Pietot/MNIST-Neural-Network/README.md

 For this first neural network, we will directly plug the input layer to the output layer.
 This means that we will not have any hidden layers.
 The input layer of the network will have 784 neurons, each one representing the grayscale value of a pixel of the 28x28 image.
 Then, all the neurons of the input layer will be connected to all the neurons of the output layer.
 Finally, the output layer will have 10 neurons, each one representing a digit from 0 to 9.

 The activation function used in this network is the ReLU function.
-The loss function is the mean squared error.
 The network will be trained using the gradient descent algorithm.

 Here is the architecture of the network: